Staff Library and Knowledge Service

 What's New?

-'What's New?' is a monthly current awareness bulletin, published as two separate editions:
+'What's New?' is a monthly evidence bulletin, published as two separate editions:

-Clinical which covers publications from government, NHS and professional bodies on policy, guidance and evidence for patient care and medical procedures.
+Clinical which covers publications from government, NHS and professional bodies on policy, guidance and evidence for patient care and medical/surgical procedures.

 Health Services Management which covers any publications on staffing, training, statistics, pay & conditions, infrastructure, quality improvement and associated areas.